OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:40

-Jesus stopped and ordered the man to be brought to Him.
+Jesus stopped and instructed that the man be brought to Him.
 When he came near, Jesus asked him,

 ## Luke 18:41